-Posted on May 9, 2016
+Posted on May 16, 2023

-“FASTEN YOUR SEAT BELT”
+FASTEN YOUR SEAT BELT

-Sometimes it’s not top of mind for drivers to ask or double check to see if passengers in the back of their vehicle are buckled in.
-That’s where we come in—to remind everyone that it’s ILLEGAL to be unbuckled in either the front or back seat, and it’s punishable by fines and fees up to $200.1
+Sometimes drivers may not ask or double check to see if their back-seat passengers are buckled in.
+That’s where we come in—to remind everyone that it’s ILLEGAL to be unbuckled in either the front or back seat, and it’s punishable by fines and fees up to $200.

-The safest place for children to ride in a vehicle is the back seat, and all children should be securely fastened in an appropriate safety seat in the back of the vehicle until they reach the age of 13.3
+The safest place for children to ride in a vehicle is the back seat, and all children should be securely fastened in an appropriate safety seat in the back of the vehicle until they reach the age of 13.1

-State and national data back up TxDOT’s “Click It or Ticket” campaign, which focuses on the laws mandating drivers and front and rear passengers to buckle up.
+State and national data support TxDOT’s Click It or Ticket campaign, which focuses on enforcing laws mandating that everyone in the vehicle is buckled up.

 Posted by TxDOT Traffic SafetyShare